(Distortions of The Book of Revelation)

 - There is no “missing week of years” yet to unfold in Bible prophecy from the book of Daniel,

 - There is no specific political, nationalistic “Antichrist Person” that we are still waiting to arise,

 - There is no “pre-tribulation rapture” of the Church (or “mid-trib” or “post-trib,” etc.),

-- There is no literal “Battle of Armageddon,” usually postured as a nuclear war perpetrated by the “big bad” Russians or Chinese against Israel.
+- There is no literal “Battle of Armageddon,” usually postured as a nuclear war perpetrated by the “big bad” Russians or Chinese against Israel, and

 And it shouldn’t need to be pointed out, but if someone can’t even get the core gospel doctrine correct, why in the world would you ever listen to anything they say regarding Bible prophecy?
 That makes zero sense.
 Once someone has gospel truth down, only then does it make sense to consider their beliefs and opinions regarding prophecy.